📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 Court hearing

-Parties need to participate in a final hearing before the Court will make the financial order.
+Parties need to participate in a final hearing before the family law courts will make the financial order.
 It’s important to be prepared for the hearing to ensure you receive a fair entitlement.

-Before the hearing, file your evidence in chief with the Court as an affidavit.
-Evidence in chief should contain all the information a party wants the Court to consider at the hearing.
+File your evidence in chief with the Court as an affidavit.
+Evidence in chief contains all the information a party wants the Court to know about at the hearing.
 When presenting their case, each party can do the following:

 How to perform a cross-examination

-Being able to cross-examine effectively helps your case greatly.
-Here some tips to get the most out of your cross-examinations.
+Here are some tips to get the most out of your cross-examinations.

-Prepare questions that highlight weaknesses in the other party’s case or contradictions in the affidavits.
+• Prepare questions that highlight weaknesses in the other party’s case.
 Some example questions are:

 After a cross-examination, parties have the right to re-examine their witness to clarify any issues that were raised.
 The witness can’t introduce new evidence at this point.